wp-plugins/wp-members/readme.txt

 * HTML email for WP-Members emails can be enabled as an option in the Emails tab.

 * Login failed dialog now displays login form below the error.
 Removed "continue" (return) link from default message.
+* Login failed dialog (#wpmem_msg) text centered in stylesheet instead of applying in the div tag.
+Best way to customize is using the WP Customizer.

 * Updates to export function.
   - deprecated 'export_fields', use 'fields' instead.

+* Clone menus is deprecated.
+The setting remains in place for users who have it enabled.
+But if it is not enabled, the setting is no longer available.

 New API functions:
 * wpmem_is_reg_form_showing()